All Episodes

 No, Pelosi's running the show on the Democrat side.

-Speaking of give backs, how about all these contributions AIG gave to Obama and Chris Dodd?
+Speaking of givebacks, how about all these contributions AIG gave to Obama and Chris Dodd?

 They came from AIG employees.

-You think they should give that money back?
+Do you think they should give that money back?

 Should they give the money back?

-Ed Morrissey at the blog Hot Air dot com.
+Ed Morrissey at the blog hotair.com.

-Another recipient of government large S has its own bonus program in operation, according to their annual report, Freddie Mac.
+While everybody assails AIG for using less than one-tenth of 1% of the taxpayer bailout money, another recipient of Government Large S has its own bonus program in operation according to their annual report, Freddie Mac.

 Now, Freddie Mac is another GSE, government-sponsored entity or enterprise.